ritikbanger/multi-color-slider/README.md

 2. **Open the File**
    - Open the `old-version.html` file in a web browser to see the slider in action.

-Certainly!
-To add an explanation of the code to the README, you can include sections that describe the structure and functionality of the HTML, CSS, and JavaScript components.
-Here's how you can enhance the README to include these explanations:

 ## Code Explanation